Arows99/COSC-107-project/README.md

-A simply futuristic new year countdown timer using html,css and javascript
+A basic Giveaway countdown timer for An Hp elitebook.Th timer runs an ends ten days from the current time